 China’s Great Firewall restricts users from accessing the free and open internet.
-A VPN can be used to browse freely, but very few VPNs actually work in China.
+A VPN (Virtual Private Network) can be used to browse freely, but few actually work in China, making the best VPN for China hard to find.
 If you need a VPN in China, then NordVPN is a great choice.

 In China, the Internet is controlled by the government.
-The so-called the Great Firewall – a set of legal and technological censorship tools – regulates the inbound and outbound Internet traffic between China and the rest of the world.
+The Great Firewall – a wall of legal and technological censorship tools – regulates inbound and outbound Internet traffic between China and the rest of the world.
 Users are blocked from many popular websites and social networks, and some keywords are filtered from search engines.

-You’ll need a VPN in China to access the blocked content and protect your Internet traffic from snoopers and government surveillance.
+You’ll need a VPN for China for unfettered internet access.
+It will help you access blocked content, communicate with loved ones in other countries, and protect your Internet traffic from snoopers and government surveillance.

 Here are just a few of the thousands of websites and services blocked by China:

-The answer to that question is a resounding “maybe.”
+The short answer is “sort of.”
 It can depend on who you are, what you’re using it for, and even who in the government is asking!

-On March 31st, the Chinese government banned the use of VPNs not approved by the government.
-However, the ambiguous language of the announcement suggests that the ban will apply primarily to companies and corporations rather than individuals.
-Chinese citizens found creating unapproved VPNs have received fines and sentences anywhere from three days to more than five years.
-However, these are applied inconsistently.
+The Chinese government has banned the use of VPNs not approved by the government (VPNs must provide the government with backdoor access to be approved, which renders them unsecure).
+However, this law applies to companies and corporations rather than individuals.
+Chinese citizens found creating or selling unapproved VPNs have received fines and prison sentences anywhere from three days to more than five years, but these are applied inconsistently.

-If you’re not familiar with NordVPN yet, no worries – our VPN service is extremely easy to start using.
+If you’re not familiar with NordVPN yet, no worries – our VPN service is extremely easy to use.
 To browse the Internet securely in China, follow these steps:

 It’s possible to simply run the app and connect to a VPN server.
-However, China’s Internet restrictions vary across cities and provinces and from year to year, so you may want to turn on one of our advanced security features.
-The Obfuscated Servers feature will drastically improve your chance of connecting to a VPN server from China:
+However, the strength of China’s Internet restrictions may vary regionally and from year to year, so you may want to turn on one of our advanced security features.
+The Obfuscated Servers feature will drastically improve your chance of connecting to a VPN server from China

-This will unlock an alternative server list created specifically for using VPN under heavy restrictions.
-A tutorial can also be found in our Help Center.
-In case you’re having issues when trying to connect to a VPN server in China, contact our support team so they can help you access the free internet.
+This tutorial will let you select VPN servers created specifically for heavily restricted countries.
+If you ever have issues when trying to connect to a VPN server in China, contact our support team so they can help you access the free internet.

-We at NordVPN believe that accessing the internet free of any surveillance or censorship is important.
+We at NordVPN believe that private internet access, free of any surveillance or censorship, is important.
 If you’re traveling to China or know someone who lives there or is visiting, spread the news about NordVPN.
 Everyone deserves to have unrestricted and secure access to the Internet, and this can only be achieved through a reliable VPN service.